shuaixu1997/cs371p_blog/README.md

 ### What did you do this past week?

+This has been quite a week for me, a mixture of exams and interviews.
+I did not expect to have so much interviews going on right after the career fair, and surprisingly, I finally hear back from an interview two weeks ago and got my first internship offer!
+Life is great.
+Meanwhile, I feel really exhausting pulling all-nighters for the exams.
+So glad I have this weekend to wrap up the mess and take a good rest.

 ### What's in your way?

+I am little behind in school work since I did not attend a few letures this week.
+I will definitely catch up earlier next week before some assignment dues.
+Also we are having the HackerRank exam this upcoming Thursday, so I guess that would take me some time to go over all the exercise we did in class and be comfortable writing c++.

 ### What will you do next week?

+I will get back to a regular routine, pick up stuff from where I left and keep optimistic.
+Probably I will receive some rejections and hopefully some good news.
+Additionally, I need to get some medicine if my sore throat does not get better.
+It has been just too much work this past week and typically the inflamed throat indicates that my body is not in a good condition.
+Drink more water!
+Get more sleep!

 ### What's my experience of the class?

+Ever since we got into the Iterator and operator thing, I was confused a bit.
+Looking at the code itself, I don't have trouble understanding the materials.
+However, when it comes to the HackerRank exercise, it was sometimes confusing how to get it right.
+Anyway what I need is just more practice to be familiar with everything before the test, and if I need more help we always have piazza and office hours so no worries.

 ### What's my pick-of-the-week or tip-of-the-week?

+Doing research before going to a career fair is really important and effective.
+Last semester was my first time going to a career fair, and I had no idea what to expect or how to behave.
+When the recruiter asked something like what do I know about this company, I can not even come up with an adequate prepared answer.
+Learning from the mistakes, this time I check out all the companies I have interet in and carefully think of some questions that I may encounter.
+This helps a lot in my confidence, and as a result I am getting more interviews out of it, so I would strongly recommend doing more preparations on your target companies before such events.

 --------------------------------------------------------------------------------------------------------------------------